 In short, if you can’t, don’t or won’t dig deep and take full responsibility for your own actions, you will always have problems.
-Because, if you don’t control what you do or need to do based on your own self-awareness and feedback, someone or something else will take control for you.
+Because, if you don’t control what you do or need to do based on your own self-awareness and feedback, someone or something else will always take control for you.

 Understand what you need to do.
 Decide to do it.
 Set up suitable conditions to enable you to create a habit for doing it and penalties when you don’t.
-With patience and practice you’ll only need to use your willpower where it can do the its best work.
+With patience and practice you’ll only need to use your willpower where it can do its best work.

 Is any of this easy?
 Absolutely not.
 Is it even possible?
 Yes, it is!
 If I can do it, then anyone can do it.
 Many other people prove this every day.
 Prove to yourself you can do it and go ahead and do whatever it is you need to do.